Medical Necessity Determination (MND) Review of Molecular and Genomic Diagnostic Testing Services Frequently Asked Questions

 Which Horizon products are included in the Molecular and Genomic Diagnostic Testing Program?

-This program applies only to members enrolled in fully insured Horizon products, as well as Administrative Services Only (ASO) accounts that have elected to participate in the Molecular and Genomic Testing Program.
+This program applies only to members enrolled in fully insured and Level Funded Horizon products, as well as Administrative Services Only (ASO) accounts that have elected to participate in the Molecular and Genomic Testing Program.
 This includes:

 - Horizon Direct Access